open-metadata/openmetadata-deployment/README.md

 ## BYOC - AWS

 Helper files to deploy OpenMetadata/Collate in AWS.
+Before using the files, please make sure to fill in the placeholders.